 Closures

-fn find_emails(list: Vec<String>) -> Vec<String> { list.into_iter() .filter(|s| s.contains('@')) // <-- closure .collect() } fn main() { for s in find_emails(vec![ String::from("example"), String::from("example@example.com"), ]) { println!("{}", s); } }
+/// Finds all strings in a list that contain the '@' character. fn find_emails(list: Vec<String>) -> Vec<String> { list.into_iter() .filter(|s| s.contains('@')) // <-- Closure. .collect() } fn main() { for s in find_emails(vec![ String::from("example"), String::from("example@example.com"), ]) { println!("{}", s); } }

-Closure with type annotations
+Closure with Type Annotations

-use std::thread; use std::time::Duration; fn main() { // closure can use type annotation.
-Multiple statements can be // enclosed in a block. let _expensive_closure = |num: u32| -> u32 { println!("Calculating slowly..."); thread::sleep(Duration::from_secs(2)); num }; }
+use std::thread; use std::time::Duration; /// Demonstrates closures with type annotations. fn main() { // Closures can use type annotations, as shown below. // Multiple statements can be enclosed in a block. let _expensive_closure = |num: u32| -> u32 { println!("Calculating slowly..."); thread::sleep(Duration::from_secs(2)); num }; }

 Closures can capture variables

-- by reference: &T
+- by reference: &T.

-- by mutable reference: &mut T
+- by mutable reference: &mut T.

-- by value: T
+- by value: T.

 They preferentially capture variables by reference and only go lower when required.